pogonomyrmex661/pogonomyrmex661.github.io/_posts/2023-06-24-Prickly Pear Cactus Blossoms.md

 categories: [plants]
 tags: [cactus, plant]
 image: images/IMG_1608-r.jpg
-description: I was hiking on one of my favorite trails around Cortez, Colorado this week and came across a strange sight.
-There were what appeared to be low-growing Rose gardens underneath the Juniper trees.
-The contrast of the pink, yellow and…
+description:
 ---

-![picture](images/IMG_1608-r-1024x844.jpg)
-*Prickly Pear Cactus flowers growing in a space between the Juniper Trees, Southwestern Colorado.*

 I was hiking on one of my favorite trails around Cortez, Colorado this week and came across a strange sight.
 There were what appeared to be low-growing Rose gardens underneath the Juniper trees.
 The contrast of the pink, yellow and red flowers with the dry duff and dust of the desert floor seemed surreal.

+![picture](images/IMG_1608-r-1024x844.jpg)
+*Prickly Pear Cactus flowers growing in a space between the Juniper Trees, Southwestern Colorado.*

 The Prickly Pear Cactus were in bloom!